-Tax revenue for some commercial wind or solar farms is currently not kept in the local communities.
-This leaves them with all the burdens but almost no financial benefit.
-Missouri should adjust state law to ensure the areas that are home to wind or solar farms get the economic benefits.
+Prior to the 2019 legislative session, tax revenue for some commercial wind or solar farms was not kept in the local communities.
+This left them with all the burdens but almost no financial benefit.
+MOFB successfully advocated to adjust state law to ensure the areas that are home to wind or solar farms get the economic benefits.

-Missouri state law requires property taxes for wind or solar farms to be equally distributed across the owner’s entire service area.
-If a publicly-owned utility company like Ameren or KCP&L owns such a facility, the tax revenue from the wind or solar farm could be spread over a huge area rather than concentrated in the county where the farm lies.
+Missouri state law previously required property taxes for wind or solar farms to be equally distributed across the owner’s entire service area.
+If a publicly-owned utility company like Ameren or KCP&L owned such a facility, the tax revenue from the wind or solar farm could be spread over a huge area rather than concentrated in the county where the farm lies.

 Local residents have to deal with all of the downsides of wind or solar farms like damage to local roads, injury to wildlife, noise concerns and changes to the visual landscape.
 They should receive the benefits of the tax dollars staying local.